 Swakopmund has bizarre lunar landscapes, unforgettable sunsets, and prehistoric Welwitchia plants.

 Spend a day exploring all the area has to offer.
 Optional activities include sandboarding, skydiving, and a scenic flight.
+You can pre-book your sky dive on the checkout page, or through your Global Connection Officer or travel agent.

 Enter Etosha National Park and enjoy an afternoon wildlife safari drive in our touring vehicle.
 Opt to explore more on an open safari vehicle drive.
 Begin moving east into the interior of Namibia.
 On this route, pass through a lunar landscape and see the imposing Spitzkoppe, also known as the "Matterhorn" of Namibia, in the distance.